 Soft tissue damage can sometimes be the cause of neck pain, the following conditions impact the nerves resulting in significant pain:

-Depending on the cause of your pain, you may also experience difficulty moving your head as well as an increase in headaches.
+Depending on the cause of your pain, you may also have trouble moving your head as well as an increase in headaches.
 Some conditions, such as whiplash, may also result in dizziness, blurred vision, tinnitus and memory loss.